BLACK FRIDAY SALE 30% OFF!

 For your body to utilize the folate found in your kale salad, it must first be converted into methylfolate.
 Methylfolate is the active form of folate that 100% of people can fully absorb.

-Methylfolate is also a synthetic form of folate, however, it is already broken down/converted into its bioavailable form and is recommended for those who cannot break down folic acid efficiently due to relatively common variants in the MTHFR gene.
+Methylfolate is also a synthetic form of folate, however, it is already broken down/converted into its bioavailable form and is sometimes recommended for those who cannot break down folic acid efficiently due to relatively common variants in the MTHFR gene.

 Methylfolate Synonyms: